 I recommend Grüner Veltliner to pair with this recipe.
 This delightful Austrian grape variety is known for producing vibrant vibes that burst in your mouth.
 They often display aromas of lime, lemon, and grapefruit, as well as herbaceous flavor and white pepper.

 Serve it chilled (take it out of the fridge 15 minutes before serving to let it warm up ever so slightly).

 Grüner Veltliner from Wachau, Austria

 This Vegan Style Orzo With Whipped Dill Broccoli Cream & Toasted Cashews can be kept in the fridge in an airtight container for up to 3 days.

 I do not recommend freezing this recipe as the pasta will get mushy and the broccoli whipped cream will lose its lightness.

 Sage or chives come to mind as a substitute for this recipe.

 Other delicious Vegan recipes

-This quick, easy and super flavorful vegan recipe is perfect for busy fall evenings!
-The orzo is coated with an airy, mousse-like whipped cream made of fresh dill, broccoli, soy-based cream and white pepper.
-I sprinkled some toasted cashews on top for the extra-crunch and lovely dose of nuttiness.
+This quick, easy, and super flavorful vegan recipe is perfect for busy fall evenings!
+The orzo is coated with an airy, mousse-like whipped cream made of fresh dill, broccoli, soy-based cream, and white pepper.
+I sprinkled some toasted cashews on top for the extra-crunch and a lovely dose of nuttiness.
 A must when paired with a Grüner Veltliner wine!

 - Total Time: 35 minutes